Epcot® Dining

 Spice Road Table Harmonious Fireworks Dining Package View

 Only those wanting a table for 4 get the best front-row view.
-Tables for 2 are in the second row and not a good view.
+Tables for 2 are in the second row and not worth it.

 • Teppan Edo, quite the show!